yawsamcode/portfolio/README.md

-Thanks my coding partners **Yacoubou-Seidou** and **Prince Nwuke** for the creativity decication they brought to this project.
+Thanks my coding partners **Yacoubou-Seidou** and **Prince Nwuke** for the creativity dedication they brought to this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>